plone/plone.restapi/docs/source/index.rst

 The design of the API has been influenced by the following resources, books, and projects:

+REST in Practice: Hypermedia and Systems Architecture

+    by Jim Webber, Savas Parastatidis, Ian S Robinson

 RESTful Web APIs

    by Leonard Richardson, Mike Amundsen, Sam Ruby